 Here is how you should address the letter:

 West Baton Rouge Parish Detention Center

 The West Baton Rouge Parish Detention Center inmate mail policy can change, so you should check the site before you send a letter to an inmate.

 Even if you’ve been arrested, you should know you still have rights, one of these being that you have the right to request an attorney.
 You only get so many phone calls when you get arrested, so make sure you ask a friend or family member to locate a lawyer when you call them.
 I know you’re probably asking yourself right now ‘but do I really need an attorney’ You can represent yourself if you really want to, but, a criminal lawyer will make sure you know your rights, help protect your best interests and guide you through the court system.
 The faster you get a lawyer involved with your case, the better your chances.

 For more detailed information on how to find an attorney, click here: How to Find an Attorney

 If you are in trouble, but can’t afford a lawyer, you will get a public defender.
 In addition, the Public Defender has a number of staff such as investigators, forensics experts and case workers.
 You should be reassured that Public Defenders are actual lawyers, admitted to the State Bar and are legally licensed to practice law as an agent of the court.

 Have you or someone you know used a Public Defender or court appointed attorney?
 Do you think they properly handled your case?

-Court records are are public records and are available upon request.
+Court records are public records and are available upon request.
 They contain a case file with a docket sheet and each of the documents and motions filed during your court case.
 You are able to access court records using the online service, or by going to the West Baton Rouge Parish Clerk of Court where the case was filed.